CAAREN-engineering/JCommit/README.md

-various commit SLAX scripts for Junos
+## various commit SLAX scripts for Junos

 ### GTSM.slax

 A commit script that will look for ```apply-macro GTSM``` in a BGP group and take the following action:
- * add multi-hop ttl 255 to the BGP group
+ * add ```multi-hop ttl``` 255 to the BGP group
  * add the neighbor address to a family-specific prefix list (v4 or v6)

-This script assumes that there is a filter applied to the loopback that uses these prefixes lists to perform the filtering For IPv6, this term should be in a family inet6 filter applied to the loopback:
+This script assumes that there is a filter applied to the loopback that uses these prefixes lists to perform the filtering.
+For example:
 ```
 filter protect-RE_v6 {
     term GTSM {